JuliaApproximation/ApproxFun.jl/README.md

 # References

-S. Olver & A. Townsend (2014), A practical framework for infinite-dimensional linear algebra, arXiv:1409.5529, to appear in HPTCDL 2014
+S. Olver & A. Townsend (2014), A practical framework for infinite-dimensional linear algebra, Proceedings of the 1st First Workshop for High Performance Technical Computing in Dynamic Languages, 57–62

-A. Townsend & S. Olver (2014), The automatic solution of partial differential equations using a global spectral method, arXiv:1409:2789
+A. Townsend & S. Olver (2014), The automatic solution of partial differential equations using a global spectral method,  J. Comp.
+Phys., 299: 106–123

 S. Olver & A. Townsend (2013), Fast inverse transform sampling in one and two dimensions, arXiv:1307.1223